 You can use Profile Management on vDisks running in Standard Image and Private Image modes but not Difference Disk Image mode.

 To remove non-essential, locally cached profiles from the Master Target Device

 To prevent any non-essential, locally cached profiles being stored, ensure that these profiles are removed from vDisks running in Standard Image mode before taking the Master Target Device image.
 But do not remove the currently logged-on local administrator’s profile.
 A good way of achieving this is as follows.
-During this procedure, error messages may be displayed.
+During this procedure, error messages might be displayed.

 - Right-click Computer.

 - On the Advanced tab, click Settings in User Profiles.